Cooking Terms (Grade 10)

 To cook in hot fat.

-To soak in a seasoned liquid, called a marinade, to add flavor and/or tenderize.
+To soak in a seasoned liquid, to add flavor and/or tenderize.

 To cover with boiling water and let stand without additional heating until flavor and color are extracted, as for tea.